hamsarajpitani/react-load-lazily/README.md

   </a>
 </p>

-> Reacy-load-lazily is an tiny library to load any component or html element only when user scroll reaches the element position on viewport.
+> React-load-lazily is an tiny library to load any component or html element only when user scroll reaches the element position on viewport.

 ## Install